-Program graduates earn the Master of Science in Nursing (MSN) degree.
-The MSN program is for licensed nurses who already have a baccalaureate degree.
+Program graduates earn the Master of Science in Nursing (MSN) degree or post-master's certificate.
+The MSN program is for licensed nurses who already have a baccalaureate degree while the post-master's certificate programs are for licensed nurses who already have a master's degree in nursing.

 King University's MSN program has developed specialty concentrations in areas of particular need in the local workforce.
-Specialty concentrations currently available at King University are: Master of Science in Nursing Administration (NA), Family Nurse Practitioner (FNP), Pediatric Nurse Practitioner (PNP), and Nurse Educator (NE).
+Specialty concentrations currently available at King University are: Master of Science in Nursing Administration (NA), Family Nurse Practitioner (FNP), Pediatric Nurse Practitioner (PNP), Psychiatric/Mental Health Nurse Practitioner (PMHNP) and Nurse Educator (NE).
+Post-master's certificate programs are offered in Family Nurse Practitioner, Psychiatric/Mental Health Nurse Practitioner, Psychiatric/Mental Health Nurse Practitioner and Nurse Educator.